WATER MICROBIOLOGIST - SENIOR

 - Analyze water samples from the following sources to address compliance, customer concerns and research demands: surface water, process and treated water, finished and distribution water.

-- Act as team lead for the Water Quality Laboratory staff including assigning duties, setting performance standards, providing guidance and training, and monitoring work in progress.
+- Act as team lead for the Water Quality Laboratory including assigning duties, setting performance standards, providing guidance and training to staff, and monitoring work in progress.

 - Review the work of lab staff to ensure that the required number of samples are collected, tested, and recorded.